ChrisWojcik/single-page-nav/README.md

 * The coordinates of each target element are determined dynamically, resizing the browser or appending content to a section will not break the plugin.
 * Configurable options.
+* Ability to filter out links (such as external urls)
+* Callbacks that fire before scrolling begins and after it completes

 ## Sample Use
 ```js